🌍📺 World News Update: Top Global Headlines and Key Developments from Around the World Today:

 Many in Kyiv took to underground metro stations; a serious highway was gridlocked as citizens sought to escape from the capital city.
 A missile strike hit a Ukrainian border post within the southeastern region of Zaporizhzhya, killing and wounding some guards, the border guard service said on Friday.

-The region has no land border with Russia, which launched an operation against Ukraine on Thursday, but is found on the coast of the Azov Sea which the neighbors share.
-After using airstrikes on cities and military bases, Russian military units have moved swiftly to require Ukraine's seat of state and its largest city.
-US officials suspect the explosions are a neighborhood of a brazen attempt by Putin to dismantle the govt and replace it together with his own regime.
+The region has no land border with Russia, which launched an operation against Ukraine on Thursday, but is found on the coast of the Azov Sea, which the neighbors share.
+After using airstrikes on cities and military bases, Russian military units have moved swiftly to seize Ukraine's seat of state and its largest city.
+US officials suspect the explosions are a brazen attempt by Putin to dismantle the govt and replace it with his own regime.

-Ukraine President Volodymyr Zelenskyy said during a televised address that he's Russia's favorite target, and his family the amount two targets.
+Ukrainian President Volodymyr Zelenskyy said during a televised address that he's Russia's favorite target, and his family is the number two target.

-"They want to destroy Ukraine politically by destroying the top of State," he said, adding that he's staying within the government quarter alongside all those that are needed for the central government to work.
+"They want to destroy Ukraine politically by destroying the top of the state," he said, adding that he's staying within the government quarter alongside all those who are needed for the central government to work.

-He also ordered full military mobilization against the Russian invasion.
-It is now forbidden for Ukrainian men aged 18-60 to go away the country's borders, reported the Guardian, quoting the State Border Guard Service.
+He also ordered a full military mobilization against the Russian invasion.
+It is now forbidden for Ukrainian men aged 18-60 to leave the country's borders, reported the Guardian, quoting the State Border Guard Service.

 The prime minister appealed for an instantaneous cessation of violence and involved concerted efforts from all sides to return to the trail of diplomacy and dialogue, consistent with a readout issued by the Ministry of External Affairs.